 The Cache La Poudre Scenic Byway leads you west into the Rockies on Highway 14 right from town, unlocking endless forests and mountain vistas.
 Any of the neighboring towns make great retirement spots too, such as Loveland, only 20 minutes south (toward Denver).

-Going east from Fort Collins or Loveland will put you nearby some good retirement spots.
-From Windsor to Greeley to Johnstown, there’s a lot of neighbors.
+Going east from Fort Collins or Loveland will put you near some good retirement spots.
+From Windsor to Greeley to Johnstown, there are a lot of neighbors.

-Salida’s got one of the biggest historic districts in the state and nearly 6,000 residents, so it’s actually one of the more populated mountain towns.
+Salida has one of the biggest historic districts in the state and nearly 6,000 residents, so it’s one of the more populated mountain towns.
 Situated at 7,083 feet, year round you can find something to do here and the climate is pretty good for a mountain town.

 This charming community on the Arkansas River is a whitewater mecca, so summers bring in waves of tourists and fresh faces.
 Downhill skiing is only 30 minutes away on the uncrowded and affordable slopes of Monarch Mountain.